aakaru/wc-tool/README.md

-# A simple WC Tool Automation Script
+# A minimalistic WC Tool Automation Script

 A simple bash script that mimics the functionality of the Unix/Linux `wc` (word count) command.